replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## helmUpgradeFlags

 Specifies additional flags to pass to the `helm upgrade` command for charts that have `useHelmInstall: true`.

 The app manager uses `helm upgrade` for all deployments of an application (not just upgrades) by specifying the `--install` flag.
-For non-boolean flags that require an additional argument (e.g., `--timeout 1200s`), you must use an equals sign or specify the additional argument separately in the array.
+For non-boolean flags that require an additional argument, such as `--timeout 1200s`, you must use an equals sign or specify the additional argument separately in the array.
 For example:

 ```yaml
 helmUpgradeFlags: